kolibrid/kvik/README.md

 databases.

 ## Contact
-Feel free to contact me at bjorn.fjukstad@uit.no!
+Feel free to contact me at bjorn.kolibrid@uit.no!